Daniel-KM/Omeka-S-module-Menu/README.md

 See general end user documentation for [installing a module].

-The optional module [Generic] may be installed first.
+This module requires the module [Common], that should be installed first.

 The module uses an external library, so use the release zip to install it, or use and init the source.